NMS Setup

 Use of the NMS Setup wizard involves the following steps:

-2. Choose whether to deploy the Kentik NMS agent via Docker or Linux, and click the corresponding tab.
+- Choose whether to deploy Kentik's Universal agent via Docker or Linux, and click the corresponding tab.

 - Docker: Provide the environment variable as part of the docker run command: